untitaker/blog/content/articles/mypy-and-python2.rst

 Even though we added a new argument to ``stringify_list``, mypy still thinks the function takes one argument.
-For this reason we decided against using stub files because we feared that those can go out of sync with their companion ``.py`` file.
+For this reason we decided against using stub files because we feared that those could get out of sync with their companion ``.py`` files.

 Type hint comments
 ------------------